When are Local Queries Useful for Robust Learning?: Distribution-Free Robust Learning with Local Equivalence Queries

 \subsection{Improved Query Complexity Bounds: Conjunctions}

 In this section, we show how to improve the query upper bound from the previous section in the special case of conjunctions.
-Moreover, the algorithm used to robustly learn conjunctions is both statistically and \emph{computationally} efficient, which is not the case of the Standard Optimal Algorithm.
-The proof of the following theorem can be found in Appendix~\ref{app:conj-df-leq}.
+Moreover, the algorithm used to robustly learn conjunctions is both statistically and \emph{computationally} efficient, which is not the case for the Standard Optimal Algorithm.

 \begin{theorem} The class $\Conj$ is efficiently $\rho$-robustly learnable in the distribution-free setting using the $\EX$ and $\rho$-$\LEQ$ oracles with at most $O\left( \frac{1}{\epsilon}\left(n+\log\frac{1}{\delta}\right)\right)$ random examples and $O\left( \frac{1}{\epsilon}\left(n+\log\frac{1}{\delta}\right)\right)$ queries to $\rho$-$\LEQ$. \end{theorem}